gavinkendall/autoscreen/README.md

 It's also much faster at startup (even with a lot of screenshot references being available).
 The codename for this version is based on "Boombayah" by BLACKPINK (https://youtu.be/bwmSjveL3Lc) since this was constantly playing in the background while I was writing the code for 2.3.0.0 :)

-I copied the text from readme.txt and formated agent use markdown.
-Except some chages with markdown tags, there is no change on the content at all.
-It looks better now.